4lefts/primary-programming/src/year-4/carrot-collector-1/index.md

 <iframe src="https://scratch.mit.edu/projects/394908164/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>

 Next, children should **comment** the code.
-Assuming they have logged in to their scratch accounts, they should create a remix of the project, rename it (as something like "Carrot Collector Commented) and work from this.
+Assuming they have logged in to their scratch accounts, they should create a remix of the project, rename it (as something like "Carrot Collector Commented") and work from this.

 Commenting code is a vitally important skill - it lets other programmers know what you were thinking when you made the code, and lets them see why your code is written the way it is.
 Even more important, it helps your memory.
 As your programs get bigger and more complicated, you might not remember what each piece of code is doing when you come back to it next week, or even later in the same lesson.
 So, getting children used to the idea of writing comments on their code is really useful.